 Our region's progress

-For highlights of the work undertaken and facilitated by Natural Resources Kangaroo Island on behalf of the KI NRM Board and Department of Environment, Water, and Natural Resources in 2016-17, please see our latest Achievement Report.
+For highlights of the work undertaken and facilitated by Natural Resources Kangaroo Island on behalf of the KI NRM Board and Department of Environment and Water in 2017-18, please see our latest Achievement Report.

 Why we track progress